Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 Wahoo, adept at maintaining secrecy, is not expected to leak information, so keep quietly hoping for exciting developments with ROAM/BOLT.
 Despite already offering medium and large-format performance satnavs, Wahoo seems to cover most commercial bases in the bike computer market.
 Apart from iterative model strategies, there are few gaps for significant profitable sales of bike computers.
 Perhaps Wahoo could make a Varia-like smart radar and light system.

-While Apple, Google, and potentially Asian players in domestic markets may dominate the global watch market, Garmin stands strong in the domain of bike computers.
+While Apple, Google, and potentially Asian players in domestic markets may dominate the global watch market, Garmin stands firm in the domain of bike computers.
 Many challengers exist to Garmin’s Edge Series, but only Wahoo & SRAM-Hammerhead seem to be coherent challengers with decent marketing and tech combos.
 Whilst they lack in the feature count stakes, they are catching up, but catching up is difficult.
 Will Bolt 3/Roam 3 withstand an onslaught from Edge 550/850/1050?
-It’s an interesting market position to debate as Garmin Edge will NOT pull further ahead regarding features or market share.
+It’s an exciting market position to debate as Garmin Edge will NOT pull further ahead regarding features or market share.
 Their tech is already well-advanced, and their market position is too dominant.
-Catching up in each of those respects is easier than in it for Garmin to pull further ahead.
+Catching up in each respect is more straightforward than for Garmin to pull further ahead.

 Smaller companies face a challenging task in surpassing Garmin in cycling.
 The likelihood of a new product outperforming Garmin is higher if it’s Android-based, owing to the potential advantages of easier app integration and a shorter development cycle, as seen with the Karoo.
 Stages, with its L200/M200, seemed interested in this competition, but the company’s bankruptcy has dealt a fatal blow to the DASH model.